Whoopie Pies: Preheat your oven to

 lowest speed, gradually beat in the confectioners' sugar.
 Increase

-the speed to high, and beat until light and fluffy, about 5 minutes.
+the speed to high, and beat until light and fluffy.

 Then, with the mixer on low speed, beat in the vanilla extract and